Area-53-Robotics/53D-Notebook/entries/drivetrain-1/build-2.typ

   yearly-schedule: "On",
   (
-    (true, "Build the drivetrain according to today's delegation.", "Everyone"), (true, "Program a versatile driver control system for the drivetrain.", ("Ishika")), (true, "Test the performance of the drivetrain.", "Everyone"), )
+    (true, "Build the drivetrain according to today's delegation.", "Everyone"), (true, "Program a versatile driver control system for the drivetrain.", ("Ishika",)), (true, "Test the performance of the drivetrain.", "Everyone"), )
 )